 The DART+ Programme is a series of projects which would develop and expand the DART network in the Greater Dublin Area, building on one of Ireland’s great public transport success stories, the DART (Dublin Area Rapid Transit).

 At Iarnród Éireann we are investing in our stations with The Big Lift upgrade.
 Over the next year we’re making some big changes by replacing and upgrading our lifts.

 This project will meet the ever increasing demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

 Iarnród Éireann is undertaking the Cork Line Level Crossings Project to identify the best approach to removing/upgrading seven level crossings located along the main Cork to Dublin line.

 These level crossings are being removed/upgraded to provide a safer environment for those living near the rail line

 and a more efficient service for all Iarnród Éireann customers.

-New carriages will begin entering service from late 2021 to meet the needs of a record and growing number of customers, and allow more commuters switch to rail transport.
+New carriages will begin entering service in late 2022 to meet the needs of a growing number of customers and allow more customers to switch to rail transport.

 Planning for the replacement of the existing Iarnród Éireann National Train Control Centre is now necessary due to capacity restraints with the existing facility and the technological age of existing IT systems.